Eligibility Requirements

 Step 5 – Search for Judgments

-A search for any judgments or legal actions made against the petitioner in the last five years must be done by the prothonotary or the petitioner.
+A search for any judgments or legal actions against the petitioner in every county where they have lived in the last five years must be done by the prothonotary or the petitioner.
 If handled by the petitioner, they must bring the Petition to the required offices (typically the prothonotary, clerk of court, and recorder of deeds).

 Once completed, the petitioner will receive a certification of the search.
 Some counties also require that the petitioner complete a criminal background check.